chrisglass/links/README.md

 - [termshark](https://termshark.io/) when normal wireshark is too heavy, or you don't have a GUI
 - [fzf](https://github.com/junegunn/fzf) a command-line fuzzy finder
+- [spotifyd](https://github.com/Spotifyd/spotifyd) a spotify-compatible daemon (appears in your list of spotify devices)

 ## Dealing with people